IamNaeto/cc_gen/README.md

 ## Introduction

 A library of different credit card designs.
 This is a team portfolio project in partial fulfilment of ALX Software Engineering Program.
-The project has both authenticated and unathenticated users access/interact with different credit card designs as well as download, comment and share to different social media platforms
+This project has both authenticated and unathenticated users access/interact with different credit card designs as well as download, comment and share to different social media platforms

 ## Features